I Made Ree Drummond’s Lemon Bread Pudding Recipe and Yes, It’s Ridiculously Good

 - 1 cup of heavy cream, very cold

-First, I cut the bread into 1-inch cubes and spread them out on a baking sheet to dry out overnight.
-(Here’s the best baking sheet for the job.)
-If you’re in a hurry or are answering an urgent bread pudding craving, you can put the cubes bread into a 350°F oven for about 15 minutes.
-You’re shooting for lightly toasted, not browned.
+First, I cut the bread into 1-in. cubes and spread them out on a baking sheet to dry out overnight.
+(These are the best sheet pans for the job.)
+If you’re in a hurry or are answering an urgent bread pudding craving, you can put the cubed bread into a 350°F oven for about 15 minutes.
+Remember, you’re shooting for lightly toasted cubes, not browned.

-Then all I needed to do was whisk together the half-and-half, eggs and lemon zest and juice.
+Then all I needed to do was whisk together the half-and-half, eggs, lemon zest and lemon juice.
 Once it was well mixed, I whisked in the sugar until it dissolved.

-I greased a 9-by-13-inch baking dish—Ree suggested butter but I used Pam.
-Then I just spread the cubes into the pan and poured the liquid over the bread.
+I greased a 13×9-in. baking dish—Ree suggested butter but I used Pam.
+(Read more about when to use cooking spray.)
+Then I spread the cubes into the pan and poured the liquid over the bread.
 (It’s not in the instructions, but I used a big spatula to squish all the cubes into the liquid.
 Squish!
 Squash!)

-I baked the soaked bread for 50-55 minutes until the top was beautiful and golden brown.
+I baked the soaked bread for 50-55 minutes until the top was a beautiful, golden-brown color.

 The Whipped Cream

 While it rested (for at least 15 minutes) I whipped up some bourbon whipping cream.
 This step, Ree says, takes the dessert “from good to great”—which may be the understatement of the year.
-Let’s just say, you might want to make a double batch of the whipped cream and save some for your coffee!
-And your corn flakes, chicken nuggets and salad.
-Seriously, you’ll want to put this on everything.
+Let’s just say, you should make a double batch of the whipped cream and save some for your coffee!
+And your bowl of berries, your oatmeal and your buttermilk pancakes.
+Seriously—you’ll want to have this with everything.

-You just need a cup of very cold heavy cream and two tablespoons each of bourbon and sugar.
-Mix it all at high speed until stiff, about four minutes.
+You need a cup of very cold heavy cream and 2 tablespoons each of bourbon and sugar.
+Mix it all at high speed until stiff, about 4 minutes.
 Heaven!